dominodatalab/domino-code-assist-docs/docs/install.md

 ### Install in a Compute Environment

-Enabling Code Assist in your organization's most used compute environments (CE) is the fastest way to deploy Code Assist.
-This way, Code Assist will appear automatically in any Jupyter or RStudio toolbar that is built from that CE.
-However, the CE will need to be rebuilt every time there is an Code Assist update.
-If CE's are not rebuilt weekly, we recommend enabling Code Assist at the project-level.
+Enabling DCA in your organization's most used compute environments (CE) is the fastest way to deploy DCA.
+This way, DCA will appear automatically in any Jupyter or RStudio toolbar that is built from that CE.
+However, the CE will need to be rebuilt every time there is an DCA update.
+If CE's are not rebuilt weekly, we recommend enabling DCA at the project-level.

 === "Python"